-At Nexus, we believe that learning about entrepreneurship benefits learners from all socio-economic backgrounds.
+At Nexus, we believe that learning about entrepreneurship, taught through workshops and programmes in schools, benefits learners from all socio-economic backgrounds.
 We always try to inspire out-of-the-box thinking and innovation and we actively encourage our learners to explore new ideas such as the opportunities and challenges behind running a business.

 We create opportunities for students to become leaders and involve them in all aspects of school life, from small tasks such as selecting lockers to interviewing prospective teachers.
 Whenever learners bring ideas forward, we try to support them to make things happen.
-We thrive on entrepreneurship.
+We thrive on entrepreneurship and aspire to create rigourous curriculums and innovative learning environments that motivates students in our schools in Singapore to become young adults who have the drive and will to develop and act on new business ideas.

 In PYP, our Y4 learners learn about markets and day-to-day business while our IGCSE curriculum offers business and economics as optional subjects.
 Our IBDP follows the Individuals and Society group that offers both business management and economics at the standard and higher level, where learners are encouraged to develop a holistic view of the world of business.

-This is further amplified by real-life examples of business programmes where our IBDP learners are encouraged to participate in the Junior Achievement Company of the Year.
+This is further amplified by real-life examples of business programmes and entrepreneurship workshops where our IBDP students in Singapore are encouraged to participate in the Junior Achievement Company of the Year.
 The programme goes through the entire lifecycle of a business, including how to start and sell shares in a company, learn the different functions of a company, create a product and market and sell it, liquidate a company and formalise profit-sharing.

 Competing in the Junior Achievement Company of the Year competition is truly firmly embedded in the Nexus culture.
 We have two learner-led companies at Nexus that have won the Junior Achievement Singapore Company of the Year competition in 2020 and 2021.
 One of these companies, Team Revival, even went on to win the Asia Pacific competition in 2021.